johnhayn-es/johnhayn-es/index.md

 * User research and validation; I'm a proponent for placing user-centred design at the heart of the Agile process, conducting field studies and surfacing insights quickly so that the team can make faster decisions
 * Design assets; I use Figma to create boards and prototypes to communicate my ideas
 * Measuring value; I am data-driven and well-versed in writing SQL (PostgresQL and MySQL) to query databases and building custom reports to visualise and interpret the data

-I offer coaching and mentorship sessions over lunch, email me to find out more and book a slot (mail [at] johnhayn.es).

 In the last 7+ years I have worked on a variety of digital products and services including: